wkorando/developer/java-panama/upcall.md

 💡 The C [`puts`](https://cplusplus.com/reference/cstdio/puts/) function accepts a pointer to a string and displays this string on the standard output.
 It is more or less the equivalent of the Java `println` method.

-2. Create a shared library
+2. Compile the native code

 Compile your C code using `gcc`.